UrbanCCD-UChicago/plenario-docs/source/index.html.md

 **For developers:**

-The Plenario RESTful API can be used to perform custom geospatial and temporal queries.
+The Plenario API can be used to perform custom geospatial and temporal queries.

 A few things to know: